PanicStation.org

 What can wait

-- You don’t need to prove what it is before seeking care—describe the pattern and timeline.
+• You do not need to prove what the rash is before seeking care.

-- You don’t need major cleaning—focus on covering the rash and avoiding direct contact with blister fluid.
+• You do not need major cleaning.
+Focus on covering the rash, washing your hands, and avoiding contact with higher-risk people.

 Important reassurance